🚀 View Source

 Layout Your Includes

-You can even remove an included file’s layout with #layout: false.
+Bypass an included file’s layout with @layout: false.

 Managing Static Assets

-It’s usually a good idea to put static assets directly in <target> under a ! directory like !assets/ or !images/.
+Put static assets directly in <target> under a . directory like .assets/ or .images/ to avoid excess copies.

 Clean URLs